C-B-P/Pentanode-wallet/README.md

 _Pentanode Preparation and Launch May 2018_
 During March and April 2018, Pentanode is designed; during May 2018, Pentanode is launched.

 Blockchain is starting, website and blockchain explorer are ready.
 Wallets are published on [Pentanode website](https://www.pentanode-crypto.com/page/download) and [Github](https://github.com/PentaNode/Pentanode-wallet), announcements are made on cryptocurrencies related websites.
-Twitter account is starting talking about Pentanode, Discord server is launched and various Airdrops and Bounties are planned.
+Twitter account is starting talking about Pentanode and various Airdrops and Bounties are planned.

 _Pentanode masternode activation May 2018_
 First masternodes are activated.